chrisant996/clink/docs/clink.md

 The easiest way to configure Clink is to use Clink's `set` command line option.
 This can list, query, and set Clink's settings.
 Run `clink set --help` from a Clink-installed cmd.exe process to learn more both about how to use it and to get descriptions for Clink's various options.

-> **TODO:** The following text is out of date and needs to be updated:
->
-> _Settings that are loaded when Clink starts can be overridden by setting environment variables matching the setting name and prefixed with "clink.".
-For example, the command `set clink.prompt_colour=10` will turn the prompt green regardless of what is in the settings file.
-Overrides are not saved to disk._

 The following table describes the available Clink settings;

 Name                         | Description